SaxbyMod/Stoats-Stuff/README.md

 ConsoleApp1 - copy is the Book Displayer (C#)

-Random Is the Randomized starter decks mod I made (Json)

-Creator-Mega_Beasts is the Mega Beasts Mod (Json)

-Creator-Starvation_Mod is the Starvation Mod (Json)

-Creator-Scrybe_Mod is the Scrybe mod (Json)

-Creator-HexScryption is the Hexscryption mod (Json)

-Creator-Doctor_Who_Mod is the Doctor Who Mod (Json)

-Creator-Kaycees_mod_decks is the Kaycees mod decks Mod (Json)

-Creator-The_Hex_Expansion is the "The hex expansion" Mod (Json)

 ConsoleApp2 is my own Text adventure!
 (C#)

 InscryptionGramophoneExpansion is My new Custom Music mod (Requires Gramophone API) (C#)